OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 }

 ```
-In the example, the `NSUserDefaults` are used, which is the primary `PropertyList`.
+In this first example, the `NSUserDefaults` are used, which is the primary `PropertyList`.
 We can do the same with the `Codable` version:

 ```Swift